 The primary responsibility of a quality assurance manager is to oversee the implementation of quality control procedures at each stage of manufacturing or distribution.
 For this, a quality assurance manager works closely with various groups within the organization.
 These include marketing personnel, engineers, purchasing agents, human resource specialists, legal counsel, financial analysts, etc.

 A quality assurance team consists of several members who perform different functions.
-These include the quality control manager, quality assurance engineer, quality assurance analyst, quality assurance supervisor, quality assurance inspector, quality assurance technician, quality assurance manager, quality assurance coordinator, quality assurance specialist, quality assurance associate, quality assurance assistant, quality assurance officer, quality assurance director, quality assurance manager, and quality assurance supervisor.
+These include the quality control manager, quality assurance engineer, quality assurance analyst, quality assurance supervisor, quality assurance inspector, quality auditor, quality assurance technician, quality assurance manager, quality assurance coordinator, quality assurance specialist, quality process analyst, quality assurance associate, quality assurance assistant, quality assurance officer, quality assurance director, quality assurance manager, supplier quality manager, and quality assurance supervisor.

 Routine Roles and Responsibilities of a Quality Assurance Manager